 Indigenous peoples have the right, as recognized in international human rights conventions, to free, prior and informed consent if an infrastructure or similar project is planned on their territory – a human right that EDF is obliged to respect.

 This is exactly the problem in Mexico: the community so far was not effectively included in the decision-making process concerning the project.
 Some of the project’s critics are stigmatized, threatened and even physically attacked.
 EDF does not intervene and is said to have offered benefits to project supporters one-sidedly.
 The company thereby ignores the community’s right to free, prior and informed consultation and consent.

 Proceedings initiated by Unión Hidalgo and ProDESC before the OECD National Contact Point in France were unsuccessful.
-For this reason, indigenous representatives, ProDESC and ECCHR approached EDF through a formal notification.
-The demand: the company improves its human rights due diligence measures (according to the 2017 French Duty of Vigilance law).
-Should EDF fail to do so, ECCHR and its partners will intervene again – in court, if necessary.
+For this reason, indigenous representatives, ProDESC and ECCHR sent a formal letter to EDF, demanding that the company strengthen its efforts to carry out human rights diligence.
+Since the energy company did not comply, ECCHR and its partners filed the lawsuit at the Paris civil court in October 2020.

 Indigenous peoples have a special historic and cultural connection to their land.
 At the same time, they have often been discriminated against, oppressed and denied their rights since colonialism.
 This is why international law – like the UN Declaration on the Rights of Indigenous Peoples – regards them as especially vulnerable.
 This, for example, manifests in their right to free, prior and informed consent – which can even become a veto right if indigenous territories are directly concerned.

 In addition to the case against EDF, ECCHR supports the indigenous population in Western Sahara, whose right to self-determination has been repeatedly violated by Morocco, with the help of European companies.
 ECCHR also worked with indigenous communities in Zimbabwe to defend their land rights against European investors.